ocharles/blog/posts/2014-05-02-well-typed-guide-haskell-type-system.md

 specifically, those available in GHC.
 I had a terrific time, and as I feel Well Typed's courses go somewhat un-noticed, it deserves a write up.
-Despite having a fairly wide knowledge of type level magic, I always felt my knowledge was a little... adhoc.
+Despite having a fairly wide knowledge of type level magic, I always felt my knowledge was a little... ad hoc.
 I can confidently say that I no longer feel that is the case.

 First though, what was this course about?
 As you no doubt know, Haskell is well known for being a very type safe language.
 However, if we limit ourselves to